 A steel flange welded to the sides provides the perfect place to attach your tiny house to the trailer.
 It also reduces the amount that the house overhangs the sides of the trailer.

-Electric brakes on both axles ensure that you'll be able to stop your house when needed.
+Electric brakes on both axles as well as an emergency breakaway kit ensure that you'll be able to stop your house when needed.